-2021 saw personal success for Coach J!
-Amidst the pandemic, she earned her Master's, BCBA licensure, Coaching License-D, and co-leading the U.S. Soccer #AdaptandThrive Working Group under the guidance of the DSC.
-The #AAT saw Coach working with advocates in the disability soccer community including coaches, volunteers, and players from the national Men's Paralympic, Men's and Women's Deaf, and Power Soccer teams.
-Coach J flew out to New York in the summer to support CP Soccer's camp with some of her fellow group members.
-The #AAT celebrated their accomplishments in December of 2021 in the second annual Disability Soccer Awareness Month, sponsored by Degree, including U.S. Soccer's first Modern Language Document pertaining to disability language, a census of the players with disabilities participating in U.S. Soccer, an interactive map for players to find disability soccer programs near them throughout the country, and more.
+Despite the challenges brought on by the pandemic, 2021 proved to be a year of great personal success for Coach J. In addition to earning her Master's degree and BCBA licensure, she also obtained her Coaching License-D and co-led the U.S. Soccer #AdaptandThrive Working Group, under the guidance of the DSC.
+As part of the #AAT initiative, Coach J collaborated with advocates in the disability soccer community, including coaches, volunteers, and players from the national Men's Paralympic, Men's and Women's Deaf, and Power Soccer teams.
+She even traveled to New York in the summer to support CP Soccer's camp alongside some of her fellow group members.
+The #AAT's accomplishments were celebrated in December 2021 during the second annual Disability Soccer Awareness Month, sponsored by Degree.
+The month included several noteworthy achievements, such as the release of U.S. Soccer's first Modern Language Document pertaining to disability language, a census of players with disabilities participating in U.S. Soccer, an interactive map to help players find disability soccer programs across the country, and more.

-Also in 2021, Coach and some of TOPS most skilled players took to the courts of Rose City Futsal for its first ever inclusive adult recreation team.
-The team played for three seasons (Spring to Fall) in a D4 Men's league and created a new "team" within TOPS in addition to it's three soccer ability based groups - the Ultra Amigos for players seeking more competition and challenge
+In addition, Coach J and some of TOPS' skilled players formed the first inclusive adult recreation team at Rose City Futsal in 2021.
+The team played for three seasons in a D4 Men's league and created a new "team" within TOPS in addition to its three soccer ability-based groups - the Ultra Amigos - for players seeking more competition and challenge.

-2022 will be another big year for Coach J and TOPS!
-TOPS' Spring season is in the works.
-In January, Coach is flying-out to Florida to support CP Soccer at the U.S. Soccer Paralympic Soccer ID camps where the first-ever Women's Paralympic ID camp will take place!
-With other big plans within adaptive soccer, Coach will also be accepting the role of State Chair for TOPSoccer with OYSA.
-With more opportunities to come, Coach J looks forward to providing more opportunities to players with disabilities to access our incredible sport.
-Coach J calls on the soccer community to look for ways to include players of all abilities and promote realistic opportunities and competition for all!
+In 2022, Coach J continued her commitment to promoting inclusive soccer.
+She flew to Florida to support CP Soccer at the U.S. Soccer Paralympic Soccer ID camps, where the first-ever Women's Paralympic ID camp took place.
+She also accepted the role of State Chair for TOPSoccer with OYSA and became the Director of Unified Champion Schools for Special Olympics Oregon.
+Coach J encourages the soccer community to embrace opportunities to include players of all abilities and promote realistic opportunities and competition for all.